-P100 | 200 | 300 Field Experience 2/semester
+P100/200/300 Field Experience 2

 Field experience provides a variety of service and ministry opportunities that enable students to acknowledge, strengthen, and use their gifts and abilities as they experience the local church as a community of people making a difference in the world.
 May be repeated for credit.
-Offered annually in fall and winter.
+Offered annually in Fall and Winter.

-P101 Spiritual Formation 2 /semester
+P101.1/101.2 Spiritual Formation 2

-This year-long course explores a practical approach to the Christian vocation of being conformed to the image of Christ.
+This course explores a practical approach to the Christian vocation of being conformed to the image of Christ.

 Attention is given to fostering the Spirit's work in our lives through both inward and outward spiritual practices.
 An introduction to classic and contemporary spiritual writers of the Christian tradition is also offered.
-Offered annually in fall and winter.
+Offered annually in Fall and Winter.